Scholar Handbook

 Scholars involved in Human Subjects Research must complete required training prior to research engagement.
 View more information about CITI training and HIPAA training.
 Additional training may be required for a scholar’s specific research project or research department.
 Each scholar must work directly with their mentor to meet those requirements.

-The WUSTL Key is the ID and password used for accessing most university systems including: Canvas and WebSTAC.
-Click here for assistance with the WUSTL Key ID and password.
+The WashU Key is the ID and password used for accessing most university systems including: Canvas and Workday.
+Click here for assistance with the WashU Key ID and password.

-Scholars should activate and regularly monitor and use their WUSTL email to communicate with instructors and program leaders.
-Messages sent through Canvas should forward to students’ WUSTL email address.
+Scholars should activate and regularly monitor and use their WashU email to communicate with instructors and program leaders.
+Messages sent through Canvas should forward to students’ WashU email address.
 It is their responsibility for responding to emails in a timely manner and providing any requested information including course registration information.

 Student IDs